TrixxerTrix/sork/README.md

 the order is:
 ~~numbers > buttons > toggles > strings (i can change it if i want but i think it's alright for now)~~ **ACTUALLY.. there is no order!** since the next loop just loops through the order it'll just go in order however the callbacks are organized

+## idk what to put here
+just enjoy